Yup, That can't be good...

 - Skeleton Mooks in Warcraft III are automatically armed with scimitars, no matter what.
 Also the Anti-Hero Illidan Stormrage dual wields a contorted case of double scimitar.

 - In Dynasty Warriors there are several scimitar users, both heroic and villainous.
-In the latter case, there would be Xiahou Dun (debatable) and the much less debatable Dong Zhuo who combines this with Serrated Blade of Pain.
+In the latter case, there would be Xiahou Dun pictured above (debatable) and the much less debatable Dong Zhuo who combined this with Serrated Blade of Pain before his weapon was changed.

 - In Metal Slug 2 and 4 there are arab-looking enemies, berserkers and pirates all armed with scimitars.
 They can even toss it at you.